testcontainers/testcontainers-python/docs/features/creating_container.md

 ## Container Readiness

-For information about waiting for containers to be ready, see the [Wait Strategies](wait_strategies.md) documentation.
+For details on waiting for containers to be ready, see [Wait strategies](wait_strategies.md).

 ## Best Practices